DIY Bifold Closet Door Installation: Complete Guide ($235, 2-3 Hours)

 We chose them because:

-- They’re easy to open/close (no more sliding doors getting stuck!).
+- They’re easy to open and close—no more sliding doors getting stuck on the track

-- The solid-core design feels luxe and blocks out cluttered views.
+- The solid-core design feels substantial and blocks out cluttered closet views

 Pictured above: This was the starting point—bare bones, begging for a makeover!